Level One - Lesson 13

 Hello there and welcome back to the Judge Program for Star Wars™: Unlimited - Level One certification track lessons.

 As always, I’m your host Jonah, and we’ve finally broken free from the tyranny of the comprehensive rules and will be looking at the Tournament Regulations.
-The Tournament Regulations and its partner document, the Master Event Document are a pair of documents that guide tournament play.
+The Tournament Regulations and its partner documents, the Competitive Policy Guide and Relaxed Policy Guide are a set of documents that guide tournament play.
 These don’t apply to kitchen table games at home or even a pickup game at your local store, but they should apply to all planned events.

 If you’ve been involved in organized play for any game, you’ll hear concerning stories of how events were run, contrary to player expectations.
-The TR and MED are key components in the structure of Organized Play, because they give a solid foundation on which tournaments rest, and it means that players can expect a degree of consistency.
+The TR, CPG and RPG are key components in the structure of Organized Play, because they give a solid foundation on which tournaments rest, and it means that players can expect a degree of consistency.

 It means that a player who plays in a store showdown at their local store who happens to be on vacation on the other side of the continent during a showdown weekend can generally know how the event is going to be run, and the standards of competitive integrity that players are going to be held to.

-You don’t need to memorize the Tournament Regulations or Master Event Doc to be a judge, but it’s important to understand the skeleton of a tournament, and why the rules and regulations are such that they are.
+You don’t need to memorize the Tournament Regulations or either policy guide to be a judge, but it’s important to understand the skeleton of a tournament, and why the rules and regulations are such that they are.
 We’ll go into more detail regarding these documents when we get to the level two lessons because that’s when we’re going to ramp up the education for competitive-tier events.

-Level one is focused on casual tier events, and while maintaining tournament integrity is still fundamental, the stakes are much lower, so it’s safer to put more emphasis on education and refinement than on strict enforcement.
+Level One is focused on relaxed tier events, and while maintaining tournament integrity is still fundamental, the stakes are much lower, so it’s safer to put more emphasis on education and refinement than on strict enforcement.
+This means that we’ll cover the Relaxed Policy Guide, but not the Competitive Policy Guide

 Event Tiers

-It’s also very important to remember that “casual-tier” doesn’t necessarily mean that the players are casual fans of Star Wars.
-There will be many players who watch all the shows, read the comics, play other games... there will be fans who have multiple complete screen-accurate cosplays.
+It’s also very important to remember that casual tier or relaxed tier doesn’t mean that the players are casual fans of Star Wars.
+There will be many players who watch all the shows, read the comics, play other games...
+There will be fans who have multiple complete screen-accurate cosplays.
 There will be fans who have Darth Maul’s full-face tattoos (although maybe less frequently than other indicators of fandom).
 Just because someone isn’t interested in or ready for competitive play doesn’t mean that they’re not deeply invested in the game.

 Competitive events are intended for players with a deeper understanding of the game and it’s rules.
-The FFG-sponsored competitive events are Planetary, Sector and Regional Qualifiers as well as the Galactic Championships.
-However, keep in mind that while expectations are higher for Competitive Tier events, every player in a competitive event has to have their first foray and they may not be as polished or knowledgeable as other players
+The FFG-sponsored competitive events are Planetary and Sector Qualifiers, as well as the Regional Championship.
+Master tier play is reserved for post-cut play at the Regional Championships and at the Galactic Championships.
+However, keep in mind that while expectations are higher for Competitive Tier events, every player in a competitive event has to have their first foray, and they may not be as polished or knowledgeable as other players

 Formats